Primož Repar: Work

 Repar is co-founder of the Publishing house KUD Apokalipsa and has been the chief editor since its inception in 1993.
 He has been responsible for printing more than 300 books and 300 number of magazines in 28 years.
 He is director of Central European Research Institute Søren Kierkegaard Ljubljana since 2013.
-At the same time, he coordinates the international Philosophic Symposium of Miklavž Ocepek since its foundation and the major central European and Southest European literary project "Revija v reviji (Review within Review)" since 2002.
+At the same time, he coordinates the international Philosophic Symposium of Miklavž Ocepek since its foundation and the major central European and Southeast European literary project "Revija v reviji (Review within Review)" since 2002.
 He is also one of the founders of The Slovene haiku association, active in founding World Haiku Association.[8/7] He is the head organizer of festivals (Slovene and International Haiku festivals, Slovene-Danish festival), international relations, meetings, financing, editor of some of the literature and philosophy editions.
 He is Slovenian leading professional of Kierkegaard in Slovenia.
 He is also a member of several international editorial boards, including the journals of the Slovak Academy of Sciences Filozofia and Acte Kierkegaardiane.
-He has been in advisory board of philosophical review of Slovac Adacemy of Science Filozofia since 2012 and he was also in advisery board of the international cultural review Orient Express (Great Britain, 2002–2006).
+He has been in advisory board of philosophical review of Slovac Academy of Science Filozofia since 2012 and he was also in advisery board of the international cultural review Orient Express (Great Britain, 2002–2006).

 He wrote his first collection of poems, The Cross and the Hammer, in 1984–1987.
 It is a kind of subversive poetic manifesto of "punk diversion" with existentially colored poetry.
 There are also traces of the first reading of the Danish philosopher, Søren Kierkegaard, the founder of existentialism and the inspirer of many contemporary philosophical, theological, literary and interdisciplinary fields.
 He began writing Haiku poetry during his stay in Denmark, where he also became a member of the Kierkegaard Society.
 After returning from Denmark he became a member of the Danish-Slovenian Friendship Society and the Slovenian Haiku Society.
 He has been a member of the Slovene Writers' Association since 1997 and he was also a member of its managing board in 2020.